Atlantis

 Speculation brings to mind the thought that the unusual metal described for the Atlantean tools and weapons might have been uranium.
 There are at least three rich deposits of uranium ore in North Africa and the ore is no more difficult to smelt into metal than others in use thousands of years ago.
 Take a quantity of rich uranium ore, put it on top of a pile of charcoal, add some crushed limestone and cover the mound with clay.
 Ignite the charcoal through a bung hole and the process proceeds.
 The end result will be a pancake of metal at the bottom of this primitive furnace.
 Remove it and you can work it into useful shapes.
 The risk from radioactivity was of course unknown until recent times, and any ill effects would have taken decades to develop.
 Despite the present popular paranoia about uranium, it is not highly radioactive and can be handled with no short-term ill effects.

 One final interesting observation: if you hammer uranium into thin sheets you can use it for roofing.
-One of the descriptions of Atlantis in the account from the Labyrinth is that it was a city with temples that had metal roofs that shone like gold.
+One of the persistent descriptions of Atlantis in the account from the Labyrinth is that it was a city with temples that had metal roofs that looked like gold.
 This fits.
 Over time, uranium oxidizes.
 In short, it rusts.
-The color of uranium oxide is a yellow-orange, and it looks very much like gold from a distance.
+The color of uranium oxide is yellow, and it looks very much like gold from a distance.

 Times Change, And So Does the Earth